French frigate Armide (1804): Capture

 During the action of 25 September 1806, HMS Centaur, under the command of Commodore Sir Samuel Hood, captured Armide, which was under the command of Captain Jean-Jacques-Jude Langlois, and assisted in the capture of Infatigable, Gloire and Minerve.
 Centaur lost three men killed and three wounded.
 In addition, a musket ball shattered Hood's arm, which had to be amputated.
 The wound forced Hood to quit the deck and leave the ship in the charge of Lieutenant William Case.
 Centaur also lost most of her lower rigging.
 In all, the British lost nine men killed and 32 wounded.
-Hood estimated that the French had 650 men aboard each vessel, inclusive of soldiers, but put off till later any estimate of their losses.
+Hood estimated that the French had 650 men aboard each vessel, including soldiers, but put off any estimate of their losses until later.

 Armide arrived at Plymouth on 2 October 1806, where she was laid up.
-In 1807 and 1808 she was in ordinary in Plymouth.
+In 1807 and 1808, she was in ordinary in Plymouth.
 She then underwent repairs between February and October 1809.

 British service

-Armide entered British service as the 38-gun fifth rate HMS Armide.
-In August 1809 Captain Lucius Ferdinand Hardyman commissioned her and assumed command.
+Armide entered British service as the 38-gun fifth-rate HMS Armide.
+In August 1809, Captain Lucius Ferdinand Hardyman commissioned her and assumed command.